ballerkobe808/invest/README - 9 TAXES.md

 10. Die With Real Estate (Seriously)
     Heirs dont pay capital gain taxes on your gains.

     For example, let’s say you bought a rental house for $100,000.
-Forty years later you die and the house is worth $500,000.
+Forty years later you die and the house is worth$500,000.
 When your heirs sell the house, they would not pay capital gains tax on the $400,000 gain.
-Instead, their basis would be $500,000, which means they could sell it for $500,000 and have no capital gains tax to pay.
+Instead, their basis would be$500,000, which means they could sell it for \$500,000 and have no capital gains tax to pay.

     Keep in mind that inherited assets are still subject to estate taxes.
-But as of this writing (2018) $11.18 million of assets are exempt from any estate taxes.
+But as of this writing (2018) \$11.18 million of assets are exempt from any estate taxes.
 So, your heirs would inherit a lot of property before paying any taxes.

 11. Business Tax Deductions?
     Can these be deducted from RE and also personal Income too?
 RESEARCH MORE WITH A CPA